levensailor/ciscoucadmin/README.md

 - **SEP** followed by a MAC Address of the phone are desk phones
 - **CSF** followed by the username are Jabber soft phone clients
-- **TCT, BOT and TAB** are for legacy Jabber devices that are no longer needed
+- **TCT, BOT and TAB** are for iPhone, Android and iPad devices, respectively

 💫 Phones can be filtered on many things but the most common are: